 It also stimulates SHH expression.
 Studies suggest that the SHH gene, a crucial growth regulator in embryonic hair follicles, may also have an effect on postnatal hair growth when administered topically.

 People who need a boost in vitality may find Fo-Ti particularly beneficial.
-This go-to plant for healthy aging is deeply nourishing and supportive by building strength and improving overall heath.
+This go-to plant for healthy aging is deeply nourishing and supportive by building strength and improving overall health.

 As with any plant medicine, there are usually a number of reasons, constituents, and interactions that contribute to its healing, pro-aging benefits.
 One possible factor here is Fo-Ti’s antioxidative properties.